 I was finally doing what I loved most: helping people plan trips to my beloved Taiwan.
-On top of that, my numbers were skyrocketing every month, and I was earning more than double the income I ever made from teaching or writing for publishers.
-The success I achieved was far beyond what I had ever dared to wish for!
+On top of that, my numbers were skyrocketing every month, and I was earning more than double the income I ever made from teaching or writing for textbook publishers.
+The success I achieved with this site was far beyond what I had ever dared to wish for.

 Where I'm at Now

-Ironically, right around the time my website started really taking off, my wife and I left Taiwan to move to my hometown: Edmonton, Canada.
+Ironically, right around the time my Taiwan travel blog started really taking off, my wife and I left Taiwan to move to my hometown: Edmonton, Canada.
 It was a complicated decision that was many years in the making, and we truly love both countries, for different reasons.

 So we got rid of all our stuff, sold our apartment, then traveled around the world with our kids for 2.5 months.
 We then settled into our new home in Canada just before then COVID-19 pandemic broke out.
 Like most people in the travel industry, I lost all of my income practically overnight.

-Once we are able to again, we plan to maintain a close connection with Taiwan and spend part of every year there.
-Our kids our in a Mandarin bilingual school in Canada to continue learning Chinese, and our hearts are still very much in Taiwan.
+Now that we are able to travel again, we visit Taiwan at least once or twice per year.
+Our kids are in a Mandarin bilingual school in Canada to continue learning Chinese, and our hearts are still very much in Taiwan.

 I also continue to help travelers plan their trips to Taiwan via my free Taiwan Travel Planning Group.

 Why the Name "Spiritual Travels"?